tomjenningss/security-openliberty-blockchain/README.md

 * Start a 1 Org blockchain network and deploy the contract.

+* Add an employee identity to the wallet by registering and enrolling the users through the VS Code extension

-* Export the admin credential for Org1 Admin user to communicate with the blockchain network.
+* Export the org 1 wallet with the certificate authorities for the registered and enrolled users for Org1 to communicate with the blockchain network.

 * Startup Angular front-end microservice.

 * Startup the back-end microservice.

 * Login as an admin user to execute transactions over HTTPS.

-* Add an employee identity to the wallet through the VS Code extension

 * Login as an employee to execute transactions over HTTPS.

 * Login as a user with no access rights to the blockchain network.

-* Attempt to login as a user with no authorization.
+* Attempt to login as someone with no authorization.

 * Attempt to access the back-end service to transact directly to the blockchain network without the frontend.